Comprehensive Review Real Customer Analysis

 Let's break this beast down, piece by piece.

 • Upper: The upper is a flat-knit material made from recycled polyester.
-It’s a tale of two cities.
-On one hand, it's very "comfy and hugging," with a good amount of volume for foot swelling on long runs.
-On the other hand, it’s described as "thicker" and "moderate to warm".
-So, while it's cozy, it might not be your first choice for a blazing hot summer afternoon.
-Some testers found ventilation fine, but others definitely felt the heat.
+It's a tale of two cities.
+On one hand, it's “comfy and hugging,” with enough room for foot swelling on long runs.
+On the other, it's described as “thicker” and “moderate to warm.”
+So while it's cozy, it may not be your first pick for blazing summer heat.
+Some testers found ventilation fine, others definitely felt it run warm.

 • Midsole: This is the main event.
 As I mentioned, it's a triple-decker.